 - Pour onto a grease-proof paper lined baking dish and spread to the sides.

-- If you have a dish that fills a normal oven then this will make one batch, for a half size mini oven like I use in the video it makes two batches.
+- If you have a dish that fills a normal oven then this will make one batch, for a half size mini oven as I use in the video it makes two batches.

 - Bake at 190C / 375F for 30 mins.

-- Remove from the oven and let stand for 10 mins.
+- Remove the lentil chips from the oven and let stand for 10 mins.

-- Peel off the greaseproof paper and cut into long strips, then into triangles.
-One batch makes about 50 chips.
+- Peel off the greaseproof paper and cut chips into long strips, then into triangles.
+One batch makes about 50 protein chips.

 - Place lentil chips directly on an oven wire rack then bake for another 5-15 mins at 170C / 340F until dry and remove from oven before the sides catch.

-- Remove from the oven when the edges are golden.
+- Remove the chips from the oven when the edges are golden.

-- Enjoy as soon as they are out of the oven, or keep chilled in an airtight container for up to 3 days.
+- Enjoy as soon as lentil chips are out of the oven, or keep chilled in an airtight container for up to 3 days.

-- On the second bake, you do need to watch the chips carefully as the edges can catch easily.
+- On the second bake, you do need to watch the lentil chips carefully as the edges can catch easily.

-- Take out of the oven just as you see the edges go golden.
+- Take lentil chips out of the oven just as you see the edges go golden.